 If you’re a person of faith you know that it is in our darkest hours and our hardest times that we can be shaped and refined to be more Christlike.
 Allow your pain to shape your perspective, move you into new ways of thinking and focus.

-Don’t get me wrong, I would love to not have to even think about my health concerns.
-I would love to not face the day with uncertainty as to how I will feel.
-But my pain has refined me in a myriad of ways.
+I can tell you, it will not be easy.
+Or at least it wasn’t for me in the beginning of my Fibromyalgia Fighter journey, but my pain has refined me in a myriad of ways.
 It reminds me that no day is guaranteed and that tomorrow could be worse – so enjoy today.
 It reminds me that life is fragile.
 It reminds me that my health, rest and self-care are important.
-I could go on and on but I’m sure you get the idea.